mstksg/inCode/copy/entries/five-point-haskell-1.md

 series: five-point-haskell
 ---

-Times have changed.
-The entire discipline of software development and engineering is under question, and over the past years has come under multiple movements re-thinking what it even means to write good, robust, correct code.
+I have thought about distilling the principles in which I program Haskell, and how I've been able to steer long-lived projects (both personal and on teams) over years of growth, refactorings, and changes in demands.
+I find myself coming back to a few distinct and helpful "points" --- "doctrines", if you may allow me to say --- that have yet to lead me astray.

-Multiple language and framework wars have been fought, the zeitgeist constantly shifts.
+With a new age of software development coming, what does it even mean to write good, robust, correct code?
 It is long overdue to clarify exactly the mindset on which we approach and define "good" coding principles.

-In [this series][Five-Point Haskell], let's set out to establish a five-point unified framework of the "Typed Functional Programming" (and Haskell-derived) programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
-These points will attempt to dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may permit the terminology.
+In this series, [*Five-Point Haskell*][Five-Point Haskell], let's set out to establish a five-point unified framework of the "Typed Functional Programming" (and Haskell-derived) programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
+We'll try to reference real world case studies with and actual examples when we can, and also attempt to dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may permit the terminology.

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html